 Want to see what you have in store for your future?
 Our innovative program with in-depth coursework and hands-on lab interaction with faculty and classmates has prepared students like you for fulfilling careers all over the world.
-The area of Biological Sciences encompasses a diverse range of subjects in the fields of human and veterinary medicine, natural history, and teaching.
+The Biological Sciences encompass a diverse range of subjects in the fields of human and veterinary medicine, natural history, and teaching.
 If you want to experience the world through studies in the life sciences, the Department of Biological Sciences is the place to be.
-As a biology student, you will enjoy the opportunity to work in the lab or outside as soon as your first year.
+As a biology student, you will enjoy the opportunity to work in the lab or outside beginning with your first year.
 Feel free to contact us to talk with a faculty member about the many educational options and career opportunities that await you with a degree in biology.

 The Department of Biological Sciences offers 2 undergraduate degrees: the Bachelor of Science in Biology and the Bachelor of Science in General Science.
 Or, if you are majoring in another subject area, you can work toward a Minor in Biology.
 In addition, the department offers a graduate degree: a Master of Science in Biology.
-Tailor your degree to fit your needs by choosing from one of several options — outlined below — or work with your biology advisor to design your own specialization.
-Except for some pre-professional programs, each option for a B.S. in Biology is arranged into 3 tiers.
-Tier I includes 5 fundamental biology courses.
-Tier II is comprised of a diversity of biology courses with broad applications, and students must pass at least 4 of these courses most appropriate for their career goals.
-Tier III includes additional required or recommended biology courses specific to the area of emphasis.
+Work with your biology advisor to tailor your degree to fit your needs by choosing from one of the options outlined below.

 Career Paths and Undergraduate Programs in Biological Sciences

 Wondering what you can study in biology?
 At FHSU, we have more than a dozen options you can choose from, or you can work with your biology advisor to design your own specialty.
-The options listed below include a printable pdf file of the courses you would take in biology, as well as related courses in science, math, and other cognates.
+Each option listed below includes a printable pdf file of courses you would take in biology, as well as related courses in science, math, and other cognates.

-If you are interested in studying conservation and natural resource management, check the several options available within the B.S. in Biology.
+Th Natural Resources degree option will help you pursue a career in conservation and natural resource management, such as conservation biology, fisheries management, range management, or wildlife management.
 These options are geared toward students who want to work for conservation agencies or zoos, for example, or who want to pursue advanced degrees.
-Options available for study are:

 Biology and Secondary Education

-You can earn a dual degree with a B.S. in Biology and Secondary Education to prepare for a career teaching in a high school.
+You can earn a dual major with a single B.S. degree in Biology and Secondary Education to prepare for a career teaching in a high school.
 The curriculum provides you with a thorough background in biology, and professionals in the Department of Teacher Education will help you achieve certification as a high school biology teacher.